-The most important recent study of approval of national political institutions, Hibbing and Theiss-Morse's (1995), gives us additional guidance, especially when it comes to citizens' understandings and evaluations of a collective political institution such as the news media.
+The most important recent study of approval of national political institutions, Hibbing and Theiss-Morse's (1995), gives us additional guidance, especially when it comes to citizens' understanding and evaluations of a collective political institution such as the news media.
 Even in 1992, a year of unusual political anger and disaffection, the American public was remarkably favorable to Congress as an institution (although Congress is regularly the least popular of the three branches of government).
 By contrast, the gap between approval of the institution and approval of the membership, while substantial for all three branches, was huge when it came to Congress.
-The authors conclude that the famous phenomenon of the public approving one's representative while disliking Congress was not so much the contrast of individual and institution, but the difference between what citizens knew about their particular members primarily because their exposure to Congress usually comes through the actions of the membership" (Hibbing and Theiss-Morse 1995, 107).
+The authors conclude that the famous phenomenon of the public approving of its representative while disliking Congress was not so much the contrast of individual and institution, but the difference between what citizens knew about their particular member and about all members of Congress as a whole: "People think about Congress in terms of its members primarily because their exposure to Congress usually comes through the actions of the membership" (Hibbing & Theiss-Morse, 1995, p.
+107).

-Like Congress, the work of journalists is increasingly visible to the public.
-Moreover, there is often negative news about the sloppy processes, ethical missteps and mistakes of both members of Congress and journalists.
-In addition, there is often unrelenting criticism against both from the spin control of the White House.
+Like Congress, the work of journalists in increasingly visible to the public.
+Moreover, there is often negative news about the sloppy processes, ethical missteps, and mistakes of both members of Congress and journalists.12 In addition, there is often unrelenting criticism against both from the spin control of the White House.
 Citizens have ready sources of data about Congress and its members as a whole as well as about "the news media" and "journalists" as a whole.
 As with Congress, the public appears disinclined to give the news media any slack.
 A Newsweek poll conducted in July 1998, after a series of well-publicized journalistic mishaps and scandals, asked its respondents, "Do you see these recent cases of media inaccuracy as isolated incidents involving a few specific reporters and news organizations, or do they make you less likely to trust the news media's reporting in general?"
-Thirty percent chose the former, 62% the latter.

-As perhaps should have expected, the public is satisfied and positive about the performance of the individual news outlets they use, much more so than they are about the institutional news media or journalists.
-Figure 10 presents data from 1985 to 1999 from the Pew Research Center (1998c) on the favorability that respondents reported toward "network television news," "local
+Thirty percent chose the former, 62% the latter.13 As perhaps should have been expected, the public is satisfied and positive about the performance of the individual news outlets they use, much more so than they are about the institutional news media or journalists.